 The Board may conduct informal reviews and evaluations of an investment option at any time.
-The Board may place an investment option under formal review or immediately terminate an investment option for any reason, including but not limited to the following:
+The Board may place an investment option under formal review or terminate an investment option for any reason, including but not limited to the following:

-1. The investment option has changed managers, or such a change appears imminent.
+- 1. The investment option has changed managers, or such a change appears imminent. - 2.
+The investment option has had a significant change in ownership or control.